We detailed each day of our trip in this Greece travel journal. It’s full of hotel recommendations, tips, suggested activities, and more.

 We’ve decided that this trip is a great way to kick off a few new things, the first one being out this daily travel journal.
 I am going to attempt to journal every day of our trips going forward.
 I don’t know if y’all will want to follow along with us, but I hope you do.
 I was inspired by 2TravelDads.
 They journal their trips and I enjoy reading their last one so much I thought, “What the heck, why don’t I give it a try!”.
 Every day of our trip I will be coming back to this exact post to update.

 The second thing we’ve decided to attempt to add is a daily vlog.
 I’m unsure if we will be able to do this, but we are gonna give it a go.
 I will be uploading videos to YouTube.com/MommyTravels and on Facebook.com/MommyTravels.

-Last, but not least, I purchased a drone and been practicing with it.
-Hopefully this means I can share awesome videos of Greece soon.
+Last, but not least, I purchased a drone and have been practicing with it.
+Hopefully, this means I can share awesome videos of Greece soon.

 Day One: Travel Day

 It’s a haul to get from Portland, Oregon to Athens, Greece.
 PDX to NYC is 5 hours and 15 minutes.
 JFK to Athens is a little under nine hours over night.
 I’ve been packing and preparing for the international flight all last week.
 I have an entire post dedicated to flying overseas with kids.